liliaguillet/echoedge/Doc/user.rst

 You can run an example with a *.raw* obtain from a USV (Uncrewed Surface Vehicle) was deployed around Phillip Island,to survey the preyscape of little penguins (Eudyptula minor) in Bass Strait.
 Before change the path in *segment_anything_run.py* of the checkpoint for SAM.
 After you can run *run_all.py* look for the results.

+TEP 1 = Before running the example, ensure the following:

+(i) Python environment :

+- A virtual environment is recommended : python -m venv venv_echoedge source venv_echoedge/bin/activate

+- Install dependencies:
+pip install -r requirements.txt

+(ii) Segment Anything Model (SAM)

+- The checkpoint file sam_vit_h_4b8939.pth must be downloaded and placed in an accessible directory (https://github.com/facebookresearch/segment-anything/tree/main)

+- The script segment_anything_run.py must point to the correct path of the sam_vit_h_4b8939.pth file : sam = sam_model_registry["vit_h"](checkpoint="/path/to/SAM/sam_vit_h_4b8939.pth")

+STEP 2 = Running the example

+- From the project root directory (processing_example/), launch the main script : python3 run_all.py

+- When the histogram of all velocities is displayed (Resize.py), close the plot window manually to allow the script to continue.

+- View results in the Ouput/ folder.

 Credits
 -------